spatialcurrent/gosync/README.md

 ## Description

-**gosync** is a simple command line program for synchronizing a source and destination, including AWS S3 buckets.  **gosync** supports the following operating systems and architectures.
+**gosync** is a super simple command line program for synchronizing a source and destination, including AWS S3 buckets.  **gosync** synchronizes regular files and will create directories as needed if the parents flag is set.  **gosync** supports the following operating systems and architectures.

 ## Platforms